allianceauth/allianceauth/docs/installation/auth/upgradev1.md

 It should now be safe to bring workers online (`supervisorctl start myauth:`) and invite users to use the site.

+## Securing User Accounts

+After migration users will have main characters without a method to check for character sales.
+After a brief period to allow your users to log in (and provide a refreshable token to use), it's a good idea to clear main characters of users who haven't yet logged in.
+This can be achieved with an included command: `python manage.py checkmains`

+A similar process can be used to ensure users who may have lost service permissions during the migration do not have active service accounts.
+This is done using `python manage.py validate_service_accounts`.

 ## Help

 If something goes wrong during the migration reach out for help on [Gitter](https://gitter.im/R4stl1n/allianceauth) or open an [issue](https://github.com/allianceauth/allianceauth/issues).